oeb25/livn/README.md

 This tools is made for getting your projects on their feet without worrying about the underlying magic, letting you focus 100% on your code!

 ##### IMPORTANT
-I want to state is is mostly just a wrapper around [browserify-middleware](https://github.com/forbeslindesay/browserify-middleware) for more basic usage and an added CLI for rapid prototyping.
+I want to state this is mostly just a wrapper around [browserify-middleware](https://github.com/forbeslindesay/browserify-middleware) for more basic usage and an added CLI for rapid prototyping.
 All transformation magic goes to them, the [babel team](https://babeljs.io/) and the [browserify team](http://browserify.org/).

 ## Installation